 A second concern is an accident.
 This concern is more well-founded than theft – on average, there are more than 150,000 crashes involving large trucks such as vehicle transporters every year.
 They can be caused by inattentiveness, poor roads, bad weather, or just plain bad luck.

 We address accident concerns by keeping tabs on the incident and accident statistics of the carriers we work with.
 If a carrier shows a pattern of poor safety, we stop working with them.
 We do understand those true accidents can happen.
-Still, repeated violations and easy-to-avoid incidents are cause for us to put a stop to our working relationship with the carrier.
+Still, repeated violations and easy-to-avoid incidents are causes for us to put a stop to our working relationship with the carrier.

 We also make an effort to encourage and push for transportation when bad weather is less likely.
 Why transport a vehicle in the blustery, blizzard-prone northeast during winter or through the Midwest in tornado season?
 If we can’t work around the time of year, we can work around weather patterns, and our carriers pay attention to forecasts to avoid or get around areas of poor weather.